polyluxus/tools-for-g16.bash/docs/README.md

 directories in the order (1.) installation directory, (2.) user's home, (3.) `.config` in user's home, (4.) parent working directory.
 It will load the last configuration file it finds.
-Setting files can be generated with the `configure/configure.sh` script.
+Setting files can be generated with the `configure/configure.sh` script, see the manual for more detailed information.

 `g16.prepare.sh`
 ================